-The ARIA index value for each SLA in non-metropolitan Queensland is shown in Appendix 1.2 (SLAs in Brisbane and Gold Coast-Tweed Heads all have an ARIA Index of 1 and Townsville-Thuringowa has an ARIA index of 2).
 For each variable in the atlas, details were calculated of the average percentage, ratio etc. for each of the five ARIA categories described above.
-For example, for single parent families, the average percentage of all such families in SLAs in category 1 (Very Accessible) was calculated and shown in a graph beneath the whole of State map, together with the average percentage in each of the other four categories.
-The ARIA index thereby provides a summary measure of the characteristics of the population, for each of the variables mapped, categorised by accessibility to the largest populated centres.
+For example, for single parent families, the average percentage of all such families in SLAs in category 1 (Very Accessible) was calculated and shown in a graph beneath the map of the Northern Territory, together with the average percentage in each of the other four categories.
+The ARIA Index thereby provides a summary measure of the characteristics of the population, for each of the variables mapped, categorised by accessibility to the largest populated centres.